Program Overview

 If you’re interested in a becoming a medical assistant, consider enrolling in UEI’s Medical Assistant Training Course.
 The great thing about our course is that it can be completed, and you can earn your diploma in as few as 10 months.
 Contact us and one of our admissions team members will provide you with information on how to enroll in the program and begin your medical assisting career.

-Clinical Medical Assisting Duties
+- Clinical Medical Assistant

-UEI MEDICAL ASSISTANT PROGRAM - FAQs
+UEI Medical Assistant Program - FAQs

 A medical assistant is a healthcare professional who performs administrative and clinical tasks in hospitals, physician offices, and other healthcare facilities to assist doctors with caring for patients.
 Medical assistants typically perform tasks such as measuring and recording a patient’s vital signs, helping physicians with examinations, and entering patient information into medical records.
 The duties of a medical assistant will vary from one facility to another, but medical assistants usually work closely with staff, physicians, nurses, and of course, patients.
 That said, Medical Assistant Training is vital to ensure that medical assistants have the knowledge and skills required to perform their job correctly.